NALTP/Rules/README.md

   - (4) Teams are required to submit scores and tagpro eu's for all regular season and postseason games on request.
   - (5) If teams are not able to get tagpro eu's for any reason, then a direct link to the TagPro replay will be acceptable.
 Keep in mind this is not ideal.
   - (6) If at any point a half is played 3v4, or if the game is determined noncompetitive by the CRC, it runs the risk of being thrown out statistically at the discretion of the CRC.
-  - (7) Player stats from games played on home maps will not be displayed in TagPro League totals for Major and Minor leagues.
-  - (8) If a player should receive more than the maximum number minutes for any reason, excluding overtime, their stats will be pro-rated to the maximum number of minutes.
+  - (7) If a player should receive more than the maximum number minutes for any reason, excluding overtime, their stats will be pro-rated to the maximum number of minutes.

 ___
 ### Article XII - Votes, Vetoes, VONC’s, & Rule Changes